I am… a final-year PhD student at MIT with Antonio Torralba and Phillip Isola. I work on learned representations, decision-making, and reasoning.

 Email: tongzhou _AT_ mit _DOT_ edu

-Structured representation for better agents What is machine learning really learning?
+Representations of generalist agents What is machine learning really learning?

 Optimal Goal-Reaching Reinforcement Learning via Quasimetric Learning